trimstray/linux-hardening-checklist/README.md

 Some of the external audit tools use this standard.
 For example Nessus has functionality for authenticated SCAP scans.</p>

-  > I tried to make this list fully compatible with OpenSCAP standard and rules.
+  > I tried to make this list compatible with OpenSCAP standard and rules.
+However, there may be differences.

 # Partitioning